Another day, and yet another cybersecurity gaffe…

 The issue lay with an SSL certificate installed on certain Dell laptops, including the new Dell XPS 15.

 The self-signed root certificate authority – named eDellRoot – is stored locally, which allows hackers to potentially create spurious versions of the key.
-That means hackers could create fake certificates, and intercept a user’s traffic.

 Normally, when an attacker intercepts traffic, it would be flagged by a web browser.
 But by exploiting eDellRoot, the browser would be tricked into thinking the intercept is legitimate.